vvr-hub/locust-load-tests-sample/README.md

 | **Average (ms)**        | Average response time                |
 | **Min (ms) / Max (ms)** | Fastest & slowest responses          |

+## ✔️ Screenshots of Locust Web UI, Mock Server, Test Logs & Reports

+`/locust-load-tests-sample/docs` directory contains **screenshots** of Mock Server Logs, Locust Test Logs, Locust Web UI at **various stages and situations**.

-## 🛠 Why I Chose a Mock API Instead of a Public API
+## 🛠 Why I chose a Mock API instead of a Public API

 We considered using a **public API**, but opted for a **custom Mock API** due to the following reasons: